djuliZP/djuli-documentation/ReportViewer/nameReport/main.md

 ## Report editor

-In this section you should be able to edit the...
+In this section you should be able to edit the

 *.Date*